heereenveen/SelfAssessment/Skills/Async.md

 ## Asynchronous programming

 - Theory
-  - Event loop 🎓 known
+  - Event loop 🖐️ used
-  - try..catch 🎓 known
+  - try..catch 🖐️ used
-  - Non-blocking 🎓 known
+  - Non-blocking 🖐️ used
-  - Async I/O 🎓 known
+  - Async I/O 🖐️ used
-  - Thread pool 👂 heard
+  - Thread pool 🖐️ used
   - Pattern Reactor 👂 heard
   - CAS operations 👂 heard
   - epoll 👂 heard
   - kqueue 👂 heard
   - Completion ports 👂 heard
-  - Event ports 👂 heard
+  - Event ports 🖐️ used
   - libuv 👂 heard
-  - Race conditions 🎓 known
+  - Race conditions🖐️ used
-  - Dead locks 🎓 known
+  - Dead locks 🖐️ used
-  - Live locks 🎓 known
+  - Live locks 🖐️ used
   - Concurrent programming 🎓 known
   - Parallel programming 🎓 known
-  - Actor Model 👂 heard
+  - Actor Model 🎓 known
-  - Thread 🎓 known
+  - Thread 🖐️ used
-  - Process 🎓 known
+  - Process 🖐️ used
 - Async contracts
   - Callbacks 🖐️ used
-  - Callback-last-error-first 👂 heard
+  - Callback-last-error-first 🖐️ used
   - Thenable 🖐️ used
   - Promise 🖐️ used
   - Async/await 🖐️ used
-  - Future 👂 heard
+  - Future  🖐️ used
-  - Deferred 👂 heard
+  - Deferred 🖐️ used
   - Sync generator 👂 heard
   - Async Generator 👂 heard
   - Async Iterator 👂 heard